Eero (wireless networking brand): Eero Plus

-The Eero Plus advanced security suite offers active threat protection to guard against viruses, spyware, trojans, and phishing attacks.
-It continuously monitors for potential threats and blocks them as needed to protect connected devices.

 Eero for Service Providers

 In November 2020, Eero began collaborating with internet service providers (ISPs) to integrate its mesh Wi-Fi systems into their service offerings.
 ISPs can deploy and manage Eero systems via Eero for Service Providers, a suite of hardware and software tools.

-Some of the tools offered by Eero for Service Providers include:

-Eero Insight

-Provides ISPs with real-time insights into customer networks.
-It includes tools such as network topology views, historical speed tests, bandwidth usage analytics, RF diagnostics, alerts, audit logs, outage detection, fleet analysis, and network health assessments.
-These capabilities aim to enable ISPs to proactively identify and address potential issues, reducing troubleshooting time and improving customer satisfaction.

-Eero Secure deployment

-Eero for Service Providers allows ISPs to deploy the Eero Plus subscription service with Eero Wi-Fi systems.
-Eero has stated that deploying Eero Secure with the company's devices has led to a 40% increase in ISP customer retention.

-Co-branded app

-Customers are able to self-install ISP-provided Eero systems using a co-branded Eero app, which displays the ISP's branding along with Eero's.
-This feature indicates the provider of the broadband service within the user-facing app.

 Eero for Business

 Eero for Business is a subscription service designed specifically for small businesses.
 It utilizes Eero's hardware with software features intended to meet business needs.
 It's designed to support businesses with up to 100 connected devices, up to 50 employees, and spaces up to 7,500 square feet.